vitiral/fiction-civboot/toll/underground1.md

 the head of Civboot Alpha.
 "Welcome to Alpha, Toll" said Dr Jong.
 She advanced towards him, her arms outstretched, giving him a full body hug.
 Toll returned it stiffly, surprised.
-Dr Jong chuckled "I assume you were made aware of our custom of our custom of greeting with a hug."
+Dr Jong chuckled "I assume you were made aware of our custom of greeting with a hug."

 "Yes, sorry" said Toll, "It's just something I'm not used to."

-"Treat is like a custom in a foreign country.
-Except, this custom was created for medical reasons.
+"Treat it like a custom in a foreign country.
+Except, it  was created for medical reasons.
 You see, a few hugs a day have been proven to reduce stress, anxiety and a host of other neurosis more effectively than many medications."

 "And I bet with fewer side effects" joked Toll.